diracdeltafunk/SmallCategories/website-data/README.md

-# Website metadata export
+# Website build data

-This directory contains the public, database-derived data needed to build the static SmallCats website without Supabase:
+This directory contains the preserved public metadata and proposition values used to build the static SmallCats website:

 - `propositions.json`: proposition names, descriptions, and stable bit assignments;
 - `categories.ndjson`: public names/descriptions, multiplication-table fingerprints, and compact proposition masks;
-- `export-manifest.json`: format version, export timestamp, and checked source counts.
+- `export-manifest.json`: format version, snapshot timestamp, and checked record counts.

 The category tables themselves remain canonical in `../database/`.
-The website compiler matches each exported row to a category by the SHA-256 hash of its compact JSON multiplication table.
+The website compiler matches each snapshot row to a category by the SHA-256 hash of its compact JSON multiplication table.
 It does not trust the historical numeric index.

-These fields were already served publicly by smallcats.info.
-Connection strings, API keys, passwords, roles, private schemas, and other credentials are not included.
+These files are build inputs, not credentials or a database backup.
+They contain only information already published by smallcats.info.

-Regenerate this directory with `SmallCategories-site/static-site/scripts/export_supabase.py` while the source database is available, validate a complete static build, and replace all three data files together.
-The export format is documented and checked by the static-site compiler.
+When updating this snapshot, replace all three data files together and run the static site's production build.
+The compiler validates the format, source counts, proposition masks, and multiplication-table fingerprints.